Garments Carthaginian leader introduced to African city (6)

 (tunic is a kind of garment)

-'carthaginian leader introduced to african city' is the subsidiary indication.
+'carthaginian leader introduced to african city' is the wordplay.

 The first letter of 'carthaginian' is 'c'.